asetalias/asetalias.github.io/README.md

 ## Contribute to our blog: ALiAS Writes!

 ALiAS has its own blog now, [ALiAS Writes](https://asetalias.in/blog).
-If you like your contributions to be more content, than technical then we we would love to see your blogs be published on ALiAS Writes.
-[Read more about it here on How to Contibute](https://github.com/asetalias/blog/blob/master/README.md).
+If you like your contributions to be more content-centric than technical, we would love to see your blogs on ALiAS Writes.
+Read more about How to Contribute [here](https://github.com/asetalias/blog/blob/master/README.md).

 <img src="https://user-images.githubusercontent.com/22801822/67155791-20c25880-f333-11e9-8d7b-ced2963b2d12.png" height=480>